Kevin-Kiprotich/Coastal_Erosion_Backend/README.md

     "password": "password",
 }
 ```
 Remember to pass ```withCredentials=true``` when sending the login request.
-This will send a httponly cookie that the server will use to automatically authenticate the
+This will send a httponly cookie that the server will use to automatically authenticate the user.

 If the operation is successful, this is the response you'll get.